 5. PetArmor Plus Flea & Tick Topical Small Dogs

-- Breaks flea life cycle: Prevents reinfestation by targeting eggs and larvae.
+- Breaks flea life cycle: Prevents re-infestation by targeting all stages

-Compared to all-size formulas, this product prioritizes breed-appropriate dosing and gentle application.
-The tradeoff is that it’s not suitable for larger dogs and comes in a smaller pack.
+Compared to all-size or large-dog treatments, this product prioritizes safety and efficacy for small breeds.
+The tradeoff is that it requires monthly reapplication and is not suitable for larger dogs.

 - Formulated for small dogs